My Baby Hates To Sleep In The Cot

 When you first put your baby into a cot, they may feel separation anxiety.
 They are used to being rocked to sleep or falling asleep while eating, this whole idea of sleeping by themselves is new.

-You may need to set a rocking chair in their room, so that at least they will know you are there.
-This way they still have the comfort of mummy being there, but are still falling to sleep in their cot.
+You may need to set a rocking chair in their room so that at least they will know you are there.
+This way they still have the comfort of their mummy being there but are still falling to sleep in their cot.
 This will go a long way in helping them feel safe in their new bed.